-Singaporean employers report steady hiring prospects for 4Q 2015.
-With 16% of employers forecasting an increase in staffing levels, 3% anticipating a decrease and 69% expecting no change, the resulting Net Employment Outlook stands at +13%.
+New Zealand employers report respectable hiring intentions for the October-December time frame.
+With 16% of employers expecting to increase staffing levels, 4% forecasting a decrease and 79% anticipating no change, the resulting Net Employment Outlook is +12%.

-Once the data is adjusted to allow for seasonal variation, the Outlook stands at +12%.
-Hiring intentions remain relatively stable when compared with the previous quarter but declines by 4 percentage points year-over-year.
+Once the data is adjusted to allow for seasonal variation, the Outlook also stands at +12% and is unchanged when compared with the previous quarter.
+However, hiring intentions weaken by a considerable margin of 15 percentage points year-over-year.